 - Daylight – after school or work, I had a finite amount of daylight hours for training.

-If any of the above are reasons you’ve chosen to train on the road rather than the mountain bike, I do have some suggestions as to how you can get more time on the mountain bike and still accomplish your weekly training schedule goals.
+If any of the above are reasons you’ve chosen to train on the road rather than the mountain bike, I have some suggestions on how you can get more time on the mountain bike and still accomplish your weekly training schedule goals.

 Suggestion #1 – Use your mountain bike for time trial training